BSN038/bsn038.github.io/README.md

 ---

+## **Accessibility Enhancement: Mobile Bottom Navigation**

+To improve usability and accessibility — especially for users with motor impairments or limited screen navigation ability — a fixed **bottom navigation bar** was implemented on mobile devices only.

+Using CSS media queries, the navigation bar is displayed at the bottom of the viewport when the screen width is below a specific threshold.
+This design ensures that all key pages remain reachable with minimal finger movement on smartphones.

+The buttons are circular, touch-friendly, and have clear text labels and high contrast for better visibility.
+The layout enhances **thumb reachability**, **screen reader compatibility**, and aligns with **WCAG** and **mobile-first UX principles**.

+---

 ## **Technical Summary**
 - **HTML5:** Semantic structure and accessibility attributes.
 - **CSS3:** Custom variables, responsive grid, and media queries.